WalidBabi/MaxMed/QUOTE_EMAIL_RECIPIENT_FIX.md

-# Quote Email Modal - Recipient Name Selection Fix
+# Quote Email Modal - Complete Fix Summary

-## Problem
+## Problems Fixed

+### 1. Recipient Name Selection Not Showing
 When opening the email modal in the quotes section, the recipient name field was not showing selectable options even when multiple names existed for a given email address.
-The dropdown suggestions were hidden or not displaying properly.

-## Root Cause
-The suggestions dropdown had several CSS and positioning issues:
+**Root Causes:**
+- Route ordering issue causing 404 errors on the API endpoint
-1. Missing `relative` positioning on the parent container
+- Missing CSS positioning on the dropdown container
-2. The suggestions box didn't have proper `absolute` positioning
-3. Low z-index (`z-10`) that wasn't sufficient for modal context
+- Low z-index not sufficient for modal context
-4. No overflow handling for long lists
-5. JavaScript wasn't properly showing the suggestions box for multiple names
+- JavaScript not properly displaying multiple name options

+### 2. Modal State Persistence
+When sending emails to custom addresses, the previous email remained in the modal when reopening for a different quote.

+**Root Cause:** Modal form was not being reset between uses

+### 3. Post-Email UI Error
+JavaScript error occurred after successfully sending emails when trying to update statistics.

+**Root Cause:** Missing null checks when accessing DOM elements

 ## Changes Made